lzwjava/blog-source/portfolio.md

 ## DBS Client Connect - Equity Trading, Backend, 2021.12-2022.6

 DBS Client Connect, the first all-in-one, AI- and data-driven customer-relationship management platform.

+Contributed as a contractor.
 Responsible for equity trading micro-service.

 We leveraged cloud technologies and modern frameworks, employing automation best practices with tools such as Java, Spring Cloud, Jenkins, Pivotal Cloud Foundry, and utilizing BDD and TDD methodologies.